blairw/almalinuxsetup/README.md

 sudo dnf makecache --refresh

 # Then do this one, which forces a bit of a cleanup
-sudo dnf install ffmpeg obs-studio --allowerasing
+sudo dnf install ffmpeg obs-studio

 # Then do the rest
 sudo dnf install audacity vlc